Life is full of big decisions.

-Though we may be a bit biased as a leading NetSuite Solution Provider, we think NetSuite is the cloud-based ERP of choice, but for those of you new to ERP there are a number of other options that you may also be considering.
+Though we may be a bit biased, we think NetSuite is the cloud-based ERP of choice, but for those of you new to ERP there are a number of other options that you may also be considering.

-So, we’ve done all the heavy lifting for you!
+So, if you are in the market for new ERP software and considering NetSuite, we’ve done all the heavy lifting for you!

 In this guide, we’ve outlined all of the most common consideration points when choosing a ERP solution and honestly evaluated the NetSuite pros & cons in each area.